cnichte/basic-electron-typescript-react-starter/README.md

 * Catalog-Module for local and remote pouchdb stores.
   * local stores can be backuped to zip archives.
   * switch between stores on the fly.
+* User-Management and Login
+  * Provide a Login-form
+  * Provide User-Management / Users and Roles (add, remove)
+  * Encrypt and decrypt data to store them localy via Elecron-Conf
+  * persist current user, for automatic login.

 ## React Pitfalls